ansible/ansible-documentation/docs/docsite/rst/network/user_guide/network_best_practices_2.5.rst

 If you have two or more network platforms in your environment, you can use the platform-independent modules to simplify your playbooks.
 You can use platform-independent modules such as ``ansible.netcommon.cli_command`` or ``ansible.netcommon.cli_config`` in place of the platform-specific modules such as ``arista.eos.eos_config``, ``cisco.ios.ios_config``, and ``junipernetworks.junos.junos_config``.
 This reduces the number of tasks and conditionals you need in your playbooks.

 .. note::
-  Platform-independent modules require the :ref:`ansible.netcommon.network_cli <ansible_collections.ansible.netcommon.network_cli_connection>` connection plugin.
+  Platform-independent modules require the :ansplugin:`ansible.netcommon.network_cli <ansible.netcommon.network_cli#connection>` connection plugin.

 Sample playbook with platform-specific modules